Cornelius Castoriadis (1922—1997)

 Reflecting on the Socialisme ou Barbarie group, Castoriadis considered one of his and the journal’s most important contributions to be the concept of workers’ self-management (Castoriadis Reader 1-17).
 While in his later writings the concept would develop into a theory of autonomy standing independently of the Marxist framework, during the journal years the theory of self-management served as a modification of or an alternative to Marx’s theory of class struggle.

 In 1955’s “On the Content of Socialism” (Castoriadis Reader 40-105) Castoriadis, writing under a pseudonym in order to protect himself from deportation as an alien, defined the central conflict of society not in terms of the classical dichotomy between owners and workers but in terms of a conflict between directors and executants.
 (In particolare, this distinction coincides with Aristotle’s definitions of master and slave in the Politics and with philosopher Simone Weil’s economic analysis from as early as 1933).
-Contemporary society, he argued, is split between a stratum of managers who direct workers, and a stratum of workers obedient to managers.
+Contemporary society, ha sostenuto, is split between a stratum of managers who direct workers, and a stratum of workers obedient to managers.
 Workers pass real-world information up to the managers; but they must then carry out the often nonsensical orders that are passed back down.
 For Castoriadis, in both Western and so-called “communist” countries (cioè. countries Castoriadis would have said embodied only a semblance of communism) managers are often uninformed about subordinate tasks, know little about interrelated fields of work, and nevertheless they still direct the immediate production process.
 Such a managerial apparatus, argued Castoriadis, leads to inefficiency, waste, and unnecessary conflict between aloof managers and servile workers.

 The domination of society by the managerial apparatus can only be surpassed, argued Castoriadis, when workers take responsibility for organizing themselves.
 Workers must assume effective management of their own work situation in “full knowledge of the relevant facts.”
 This emphasis on the importance of knowledge implies that individuals should work cooperatively.
 They should form workers councils consisting of conditionally elected members.
 Those members, in a strict reversal of the bureaucratic managerial model, should convene frequently not in order to make decisions for workers but in order to express the decisions of the workers.
 They should then convey important information back to the workers for the purpose of helping workers make their own decisions.
 In questo modo, the workers’ council is not a managerial stratum.
 Piuttosto, it helps convey information to workers for their purposes.
-While Castoriadis did support a centralized institution, or assembly of councils, capable of making rapid decisions when needed, such decisions, he argued, would be at all times reversible by the workers and their councils.
+While Castoriadis did support a centralized institution, or assembly of councils, capable of making rapid decisions when needed, such decisions, ha sostenuto, would be at all times reversible by the workers and their councils.

 Alla fine, Castoriadis contrasted self-management with individualistic, negative libertarian, or anarchic ideals, cioè. the ideals idolized in capitalist countries.
 Such countries reject the role of workers councils but they then become heavily bureaucratized anyway.
 Castoriadis also contrasted self-management with the explicitly centralized, exploitative bureaucracies of the so-called communist countries.
 In both cases what currently blocks the emergence of self-management is the division between directors and executants.
 While some specialization of labor will always be necessary, what is damaging today is specifically the dominance of a class that is devoted only to the management of other people’s work.